On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Introduction

-Such problems routinely arise when $\theta^*$ is idiosyncratic to the problem and may be learnt by the aggregation of data; instances arise when attempting to learn covariance matrices associated with a collection of stocks, efficiency parameters associated with machines on a supply line, or demand parameters associated with a supply chain.
-A natural approach in this case is to first estimate $\theta^*$ with high accuracy and then solve the parametrized problem.
-Yet, in many instances, this {\it sequential} approach cannot be adopted for at least two reasons:\\ (i) The learning problem can be {large, \emph{precluding} a highly accurate a priori parameter resolution in a reasonable time; hence, making it impractical to solve the original problem, i.e., the decision maker may have to wait for a long time during this learning process with \emph{no} availability of an estimate solution to $\cC(\theta^*)$;}\\ (ii) Unless the learning problem can be solved {\it exactly} in finite time, sequential schemes are not asymptotically convergent and can, at best, provide approximate solutions.
-Indeed, the lack of exactness arising from the the error in learning cascades into the resolution of the subsequent optimization problem.
+Motivated by the increasing accessibility to data, we consider an alternate approach where $\theta$ has a nominal or true value $\theta^*$ {computable} by solving a suitably defined learning problem: \sa{$\theta^*$ may simply be defined as an optimal solution to some learning problem as in~\eqref{eq:learning-problem} due to its desirable statistical guarantees.} Such problems routinely arise when $\theta^*$ is idiosyncratic to the problem and may be learnt by the aggregation of data; instances arise when attempting to learn covariance matrices associated with a collection of stocks, efficiency parameters associated with machines on a supply line, or demand parameters associated with a supply chain.
+A natural approach is to first estimate $\theta^*$ with high accuracy and then solve the parametrized problem.
+Yet, in many instances, this {\it sequential} approach cannot be adopted for at least two reasons: \textbf{(i)} The learning problem can be {very large, \emph{precluding} a highly accurate a priori parameter resolution in a reasonable time; hence, making it impractical to solve the original problem, i.e., the decision maker may have to wait for a long time during the learning stage with \emph{no} availability of an estimate solution to $\cC(\theta^*)$;} \textbf{(ii)} Unless the learning problem can be solved {\it exactly} in finite time, sequential schemes are not asymptotically convergent and can, at best, provide approximate solutions.
+Indeed, \sa{the error due to inexactly solving \eqref{eq:learning-problem}} cascades into the resolution of the subsequent optimization problem.